alexamies/chinesenotes-python/README.md

   --output outputs
 ```

-To process all files in corpus
+To compute the character count for all files in corpus

 ```shell
 CORPUS_HOME=.